zuoyebang/bitalosdb/README.md

 ## Performance

-- This benchmark is based on Bitloasdb version (v4.0) and rocksdb stable version (v7.6.0).
+- This benchmark is based on Bitloasdb version (v5.0) and rocksdb stable version (v7.6.0).

-- Bitalosdb v5.0 is under development, and the read performance has been further improved.
-After internal practice and stable running of v5.0, a new open source version will be released.

 ### Hardware